archium-platform/archium/server/README.md

 ## Implementation plan

-1. Each service runs as a Goroutine and sends metrics to a channel.
+1. Each service runs as a Goroutine and sends metrics to a global metrics channel.
-2. The Engine listens to these channels and aggregates data.
+2. The Engine listens to this single channel, collects the data, and batches it.
 3. Every X milliseconds, the Engine sends a batch update to the frontend via WebSocket.

 ## Benefits